Big Update On Matt And Jeff Hardy WWE Rumors: ROH Deal Not Long-Term After All?

 — #BROKEN Matt Hardy (@MATTHARDYBRAND) March 6, 2017

 According to WrestlingNews.co, Meltzer said on today’s show that he actually wasn’t able to find out how long the Hardys will be signed to Ring of Honor.
-As of this weekend, it was reported that they were inked to a longer contract and that ROH had spent a substantial amount of money to acquire their services.
+As of this weekend, it was reported they were inked to a longer contract and that ROH had spent a substantial amount of money to acquire their services.
 But right now, it isn’t sure after all if that big-money deal would be a long one or not.

 Additionally, Wrestling Observer Radio co-host Alvarez noted that he had “heard from two different sources” that the contract is short-term.
 This may potentially make Matt and Jeff Hardy’s WWE return a plausible one, albeit one that may take place after WrestleMania 33, due to the timing of their next ROH match.

-ROH’s card for its April 1 event Supercard of Honor still has The Young Bucks listed as World Tag Team Champions and facing the Hardys, but with the belts having changed hands this past weekend, this could mean the World Tag Team titles going back to the Bucks if the Hardys sign with WWE as originally rumored.
+ROH’s card for its April 1 event, Supercard of Honor, still has The Young Bucks listed as World Tag Team Champions and facing the Hardys, but with the belts having changed hands this past weekend, this could mean the World Tag Team titles going back to the Bucks if the Hardys sign with WWE as originally rumored.

 Cageside Seats reported on Sunday that while Matt and Jeff Hardy said nothing about a WWE return, they also didn’t talk about any matches beyond next month’s appearance on Supercard of Honor.

-“They could just be building up a short-term angle to kill time and make money before things heat up with WWE … Or, they could be following in the Bucks’ footsteps and making ROH their North American base of operations.”
+“They could just be building up a short-term angle to kill time and make money before things heat up with WWE… Or, they could be following in the Bucks’ footsteps and making ROH their North American base of operations.”

 And yes, it really happened. #ManhattanMayhemVI pic.twitter.com/AYHb2jjjhp